 Dog training courses are not just for dog owners eager to train their pets.
-Studying these courses such as our Dog Psychology and Training course can also teach you other interesting and essential things about your dog, that you may not have known otherwise.
+Studying these courses such as our pet care courses can also teach you other interesting and essential things about your dog, that you may not have known otherwise.
 These include things like dog grooming, breeding, dog psychology and even proper care & nutrition.

 Dog training courses are also a fantastic option for career-driven individuals who would like to make a living out of their love for dogs.
 In fact, we’ve listed some of the highest-paying jobs roles and salaries available for people looking at starting a career in the animal and pet industry.

 But before that, if you’re an “active Pinner,” and would like to save this list of high-paying job roles for future reference, we’ve created a handy “Pinfographic” especially for you.
 Feel free to pin it by clicking the red button on your left.
 You’re welcome!